MLPhasing/Markchen_Blog/readme.md

 <link rel="stylesheet" type="text/css" href="Asset/css/Unified_Style.css">
 </head>

-# ⚠ Important Notification
+# ⚠ Notification

-We are rebuilding this site using `React-App` and `Ant Design` components.
+I'm rebuilding this site using `React-App` and `Ant Design` components.
 You can also access [Mark's React App (https://markchenyutian.github.io/mark-blog/)](https://markchenyutian.github.io/mark-blog/) to see the posts and get a better experience.

 ## About This Site